Maligno (TV series)

 Maligno is a 2008 Philippine television drama horror series broadcast by ABS-CBN.
 Based on a 1977 Philippine film of the same title, the series is the second instalment of Sineserye Presents: The Susan Roces Cinema Collection.
 Directed by Wenn Deramas, it stars Claudine Barretto, Diether Ocampo and Rafael Rosell.
 It aired on the network's Primetime Bida line up and worldwide on TFC from April 28 to May 23, 2008, replacing Palos and was replaced by My Girl.

-This series can be streaming on Jeepney TV Youtube channel every 8:00 & 8:30 pm replacing !Oka Tokat.
+This series is currently available on Jeepney TV's YouTube channel and iWant.

 Overview

 Origin

 It is based on 1977 film starring the Queen of Philippine Movies, Susan Roces, that won her second FAMAS Best Actress trophy.
 The 1977 movie was directed by Celso Ad.
 Castillo, who also wrote the original screenplay together with Dominador B. Mirasol.

 The film stars included Dante Rivero, Celia Rodriguez, and Eddie Garcia.
-The film revolves about Angela after being impregnated by an evil spirit,she fears that her child will be the evil one's offspring.Besides that she and her family are hunted down by a cult and coven of satanists and witches attempting to rob her soul.
+The film revolves about Angela after being impregnated by an evil spirit, she fears that her child will be the evil one's offspring.Besides that she and her family are hunted down by a cult and coven of satanists and witches attempting to rob her soul.